openworm/tracker-commons/WCON_format.md

 Even seemingly primitive features such as speed can have many variants (centroid vs. midbody vs. head; calculated over a window vs. frame-by-frame; etc.).
 Therefore, having a standard feature called "speed" is not sufficiently flexible for wide use, and in any case it is impractical to specify in advance all quantities that may be of interest to all researchers.
 Instead, WCON files allow custom features by using group-specific tags that are easily identifiable by `@` followed by a unique identifier.

 For software developed in worm labs, use the lab's strain designation as a unique identifier.
-A current list of lab strain designations (the first code in capital letters) is available from the CGC (http://cbs.umn.edu/cgc/lab-code) or WormBase (https://www.wormbase.org/resources/laboratory).
-If a single group has multiple incompatible feature sets, the strain designation can be followed by a suffix separated from the lab code by a non-letter character (e.g. `"@CF Vikram"` or `"@OMG_1.5"`).
+A current list of lab strain designations (the first code in capital letters) is available from the [CGC](http://cbs.umn.edu/cgc/lab-code) or [WormBase](https://www.wormbase.org/resources/laboratory).
+If a single group has multiple incompatible feature sets, the strain designation can be followed by a suffix separated from the lab code by a non-letter character (e.g. `"@CF Rex"` or `"@OMG_1.5"`).
 For groups without a strain designation, choose an identifier that is clearly not a lab strain identifier (i.e. avoid an identifier which is two or three capital letters).

+If a feature could be interpreted by other programs and has units that are supported, it is preferable to list the feature by name and let the WCON reader convert the units if needed.
+However, it is also possible to store features in other less-accessible forms, such as an array; this may be more compact or faster to read if one does not anticipate that any other software could make use of the feature.

-Here is an example of a WCON file with three custom features:
+Here is an example of a WCON file with three custom features with units:

 ```JSON
 {